By Karen Politis Virk, M.S.

 Other factors which facilitate clinical research include the abundance of highly-skilled clinical investigators, and significantly reduced clinical research costs–clinical research costs in Russia are up to 50 percent less than in western countries already established in clinical research (5).
 According to data provided by Parexel, the average cost per patient in CEE and Russia is 28 percent lower than in Western Europe and 47 percent lower than in the UK (9).
 The reduced cost can be largely attributed to successful recruitment rates and the substantially lower salaries of Russian investigators as compared to their Western European or U.S. colleagues.
 In addition, these statistics are comparable to those in other dominant emerging regions such as India and China.

 In addition, changes in Russia’s regulatory environment have also facilitated the growth of clinical research.
 Currently regulatory and ethics approval prior to initiating trials usually takes about 3 months.
 Regulatory approval must first be obtained from the Ministry of Health, followed by approval from the National Ethics Committee (NEC).
 In some cases, local EC approval must also be obtained.
 However, submission of a clinical protocol to both authorities can be done simultaneously.
 Despite the fact that regulatory approval processes have been streamlined and may still be shorter than other dominant emerging countries, such as China, issues such as bureaucracy and corruption remain (10).
 Many local regulations in Russia differ from accepted international standards (in contrast to CEE countries that have joined the EU).
 As a result, GCP standards, although officially adopted, must be carefully controlled by locally-based monitors and auditors, and sponsors tend to outsource research to well established investigative sites.
 In addition, logistic and customs problems in Russia are extremely time consuming and require a large amount of resources.
 Finally, corruption is a general problem, and sponsors must refer to local CROs to guide them in dealing with local regulatory authorities.
-On the other hand, healthcare reforms and the adoption of a Russian version of ICH-GCP guidelines have led to a more favorable research environment.
+On the other hand, healthcare reforms and the adoption of a Russian version of ICH-GCP guidelines have led to more Russian clinical trials.
 Thus, despite the challenges, Russia is a desirable emerging market for companies outsourcing clinical research.

-Language and Cultural Barriers:
+Language and Cultural Barriers in Russian Clinical Trials:

 Overcoming language and cultural barriers continues to be a major issue for non-Russian biopharmaceutical companies.
 Over 81% of Russians speak Russian as their first and only language (11).
 For the most part, those who speak another minority language are also proficient Russian speakers.
 Therefore, all regulatory documentation (including informed consent forms, patient diaries, and other relevant patient information) must be provided in Russian, with translations back into other languages for regulatory approval outside of Russia.
 While there are still challenges in culturally adapting patient information, a single translational requirement somewhat simplifies the approval process, compared to other countries with multiple language requirements.